Kymo-MCP/MCPbox/SECURITY.md

 ### For Users

-- Always use the latest stable version of MCPBox
+- Always use the latest stable version of MCPCan
 - Regularly update all dependencies and container images
 - Use strong, unique passwords for all accounts
 - Enable two-factor authentication when available